John Wilson (Irish politician)

 John Patrick Wilson (8 July 1923 – 9 July 2007) was an Irish Fianna Fáil politician who served as Tánaiste from 1990 to 1993, Minister for Defence and Minister for the Gaeltacht from 1992 to 1993, Minister for the Marine from 1989 to 1992, Minister for Tourism and Transport from 1987 to 1989, Minister for Communications in March 1987, Minister for Posts and Telegraphs from March 1982 to December 1982 and Minister for Education from 1977 to 1981.
-He served as a Teachta Dála (TD) from 1973 to 1992.
+He served as a TD from 1973 to 1992.

 Early life

 Wilson was born in 1923 at Callanagh, Kilcogy, County Cavan, the son of John Wilson, a farmer, and his wife Brigid (née Comaskey).
 He was educated at St. Mel's College in Longford, the University of London and the National University of Ireland.
 In 1942 he entered Maynooth College to train for the Catholic priesthood, but left after four years as a seminarian.
 He graduated with a Master of Arts in Classics and a Higher Diploma in Education.
 He was a secondary school teacher at St Eunan's College in Letterkenny and Gonzaga College and also a university lecturer at University College Dublin (UCD), before he became involved in politics.